From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Introduction

-Recent advances have explored the integration of Large Language Models (LLMs) with Evolutionary Algorithms (EAs) \cite{romera2024mathematical}, which work by iteratively prompting LLMs for evolving the executable codes.
-Compared to previous symbolic approaches, this pre-train paradigm provides the full expressiveness.
-Thus, the search space is no longer limited to manually predefined symbols \cite{merler2024context}.
-The massive prior knowledge encoded in LLMs allows for the generation of diverse, context-relevant code structures that handcrafted heuristics often fail to capture \cite{jiang2024survey}.
-Consequently, this leads to faster convergence and greater diversity in possible solutions.
-More recently, research has expanded to jointly evolve both the underlying thoughts and the generated codes \cite{liu2024evolution}.
-This shift from code-only to thought-and-code evolution marks an important step toward more cognitively inspired and effective LLM-driven program synthesis.
+Recent advances have explored the integration of Large Language Models (LLMs) with Evolutionary Algorithms (EAs)\cite{romera2024mathematical}, which work by iteratively prompting LLMs for evolving the executable codes.
+Compared to traditional symbolic methods, LLMs provide full expressiveness, under which the search space is no longer limited to manually predefined symbols\cite{merler2024context}.
+Besides, the massive prior knowledge encoded in LLMs allow for the generation of diverse and context-relevant code structures\cite{jiang2024survey}.
+Consequently, this leads to faster convergence in possible solutions.
+More recently, research has expanded to jointly evolve both the underlying thoughts and the generated codes\cite{liu2024evolution}.
+The shift from code-only to thought-and-code evolution enables more cognitively inspired and effective LLM-driven program synthesis.

-Such a framework is expected to foster a more stable and efficient search process of symbolic approaches in alpha mining.
-However, existing methods mostly focus on the enhancement of LLM-based evolutionary operators, overlooking the underlying conceptual structure of thoughts.
-Traditional symbolic approaches utilize explicit tree-based hierarchies.
-These hierarchies naturally reflect the compositional and layered structure of solutions, enhancing both clarity and modularity.
-In constrast, current LLM-driven methods mostly generate plain-text thoughts, which constrains the capacity to represent complex relationships.
+Such a framework has been explored to foster a more interpretable and efficient search process of symbolic approaches in alpha mining\cite{li2024can,shi2025navigating}.
+However, existing methods mostly focus on the enhancement of LLM-based evolutionary operators and trajectories, overlooking the underlying conceptual structure of thoughts.
+Current LLM-driven methods rely on flat-text thoughts, which constrain the capacity to disentangle logical dependencies.
+The limitation leads to positional bias alongside redundant refinements, inducing search stagnation and premature convergence.
+In this context, a transition toward hierarchical thought structures holds potential to alleviate the inherent constraints of linear text.